Xe/lokahi/README.md

 # lokahi

-Lokahi is a HTTP uptime and response time monitoring service that also keeps track of response time for each check in a histogram, allowing for more complicated analysis of data.
+Lokahi is a HTTP uptime and response time monitoring service.
+Each check has a webhook URL that will have check information POST-ed to it when the service status changes.

 ## Building